ShawnCummings/PACT/Stims/README.txt

 NOTE: f1f1f1, shshsh, and pepepe are theoretically redundant, as they are reconcatenations of the same segments as chopped in 03-Chopped.

+# 07-Converted_to_.mp3

+Converted all stims from .wav to .mp3 (except shshsh, which is never needed)

+using ffmpeg -i *stim*.wav *stim*.mp3

+# 08-Fillers_.mp3

+Selected filler words converted to .mp3